kevinorjohn/dotfiles/README.md

 If the configuration does exist, please press `r` to raname the file, or press `k` to keep the original configuration and skip the installation.
-Otherwise, please press `y` to set up the dotfiles.
+Otherwise, please press `d` to delete the old configuration and set up the new dotfiles.

 Credits